 - 1. The aircraft is in good overall condition; - 2.
-The overhaul status of the airframe, engines, landing gear and other major components are the equivalent of mid-time/mid-life, or new, unless otherwise stated; - 3.
+The overhaul status of the airframe, engines, landing gear and other major components are the equivalent of mid-time/mid-life, or new, unless otherwise stated: - 3.
 The historical maintenance documentation has been maintained to acceptable international standards; - 4.
 The specifications of the aircraft are those most common for an aircraft of its type and vintage; - 5.
 The aircraft is in a standard airline configuration; - 6.
 The aircraft is current as to all Airworthiness Directives and Service Bulletins; - 7.
 Its modification status is comparable to that most common for an aircraft of its type and vintage; - 8.
 Its utilization is comparable to industry averages; - 9.
-There is no history of accident or incident damage; and - 10.
-In the case of the Base and Market Value, no accounting is made for lease revenues, obligations or terms of ownership unless otherwise specified.
+There is no history of accident or incident damage; - 10.
+In the case of the Base, no accounting is made for lease revenues, obligations or terms of ownership unless otherwise specified; and - 11.
+Aircraft that are less than two years old have inherent maintenance included, and are therefore not maintenance adjusted.